 At a guess I was maybe only there for three or four weeks.
 I remember that when I was taken I discovered was suspended.
 He wasn't around.
 I also remember that nothing was done when I returned.
 There was nothing put in place by St Andrew's to support me.
 Nobody came near me.
-There was no support or concern for my welfare whatsoever. - 96.
-I don't remember really speaking to any of the other boys about what had happened when I returned.
-The only person I remember talking to about it when I went back was a boy who was from Rothesay.
-I think he was called remember right he was one of the boys who slept in one of the single rooms.
-He told me that had done loads of things to him.
-He didn't go into specifics. - 97.
+There was no support or concern for my welfare whatsoever. - 97.
 Looking back, I think he might have been the boy that the other boys were talking rumours about.
-I think he was the boy who the other boys said was being taken up to keep the said was being taken and other rooms. - 98.
+I think he was the boy who the other boys said was being taken up to KEB section and other rooms. - 98.
 In the end I was basically shunted right out of St Andrew's.
 They basically railroaded me right out of there as quickly as they could.
 I was taken to a children's hearing and put in front of a panel.
 I was then immediately released.
 The panel said that I was getting released because I had got a job and done well for myself whilst I was out.
 I was told that there was no need to keep me any longer because I had proven, even though I was on the run at the time, that I could behave myself.
 All of a sudden I was an amazing boy who shouldn't be in St Andrew's.
 Nobody followed up on me after I left St Andrew's to give me support.
 I think I was under social work supervision in Parkhead but that stopped after a while.